 Unlike at other summer camps where campers rotate through all camp activities from art to sports to theatre, a specialty program like ours allows for campers to explore their passions in-depth and engage in greater skill-development through intensive blocks of instruction and experience.
 Moreover, we believe in giving campers the opportunity to choose their specialty track each session as a development of their own responsibility and leadership skills.
 Campers who stay for both sessions I and II can choose to switch specialty tracks between the sessions or continue on in the same track.
 In addition to the specialty tracks, campers will have ample time to play sports, do arts and crafts, swim in our pool, and participate in other traditional camp activities.

 Scuba Intensive – Campers in the 4 week scuba intensive will gain a deep appreciation for the wonders of life beneath the surface as they learn how to scuba dive and have the opportunity to become certified as open water divers.
 Scuba instruction will take place in our camp pool before campers venture out into Monterey Bay with our Dive Instructors and Master divers for open water scuba experience.
 Campers will leave with knowledge of scuba safety, equipment, and diving skills as well as an introduction to marine life and conservation through a Jewish lens.

-Climbing Intensive – Want to be a climber?
-Under the guidance of our expert climbing instructors, campers in the 4 week surfing intensive will develop their surfing skills both at camp’s beach as well as at famous surf spots all around northern California.
-Campers will learn advance climbing techniques, become belay certified, and develop leadership skills that stem from outdoor climbing and Jewish textual connections.
+Surfing Intensive – Want to be a surfer?
+Under the guidance of our expert surf instructors, campers in the 4 week surfing intensive will develop their surfing skills both at camp’s beach as well as at famous surf spots all around northern California.
+Campers will learn advance surfing techniques and develop leadership skills that stem from surfing and Jewish textual connections.

 Camp Ramah in Northern California strives to provide an amazing camp experience to as many campers that wish to come to camp and have a wide variety of activities available for campers to participate in.
 Camp Ramah in Northern California provides camp opportunities for campers going into grade 3 through grade 11.